 The play was first performed at the Naive Theatre in Liberec and received a number of awards, including the Erik Award for Best Czech Puppet Production of the Year.
 The author of the play received the Theatre Newspaper Award for Outstanding Performance in Alternative Theatre as well as the 2013 Mateřinka Festival Award.

-The play is available in Czech.
+The play is available in Czech and English.

 MOSQUITOS GOT MARRIED or PICTURES FROM TROUBLESOME INSECT’S LIVES

 Genre: fairy tale comedy for children from 6 years of age

 Animals usually swarm theatre production for children.
 Mostly you will encounter mice, sheep, bears, foxes and wolves, dogs and cats.
 Unusual is also the presence of a camel or a hippopotamus.
 But this play is dedicated to animals that are perhaps less visible, but more often we meet them in everyday life: mosquitoes.
 And to add up to it, other insects that mankind refers to as ‘troublesome’ appear on the stage as well: fleas, horseflies, ticks.
 For even these creatures have a right to their own fairy tale for children.